 It suggests a critical moral and ethical vigilance must always be applied in matters of how America’s racist past is represented in the artifacts of mass popular culture.
 Like the statues of the treasonous Confederate Generals dotting towns and cities across the U.S. South, certain cultural relics act as a powerful antidote to the moral consciousness of a nation.
 So long as these relics of a disreputable legacy are heralded as legitimate icons worthy of celebration, they impart their decrepit moral taint; not only in the minds who teach others to lionize them, but also of those taught to admire them.

-No people can purport to be “great” who supports an idea as morally bereft as that of white supremacy and political extremism.
-Ignorance is no longer a legitimate excuse; such ignorance is too often wilful – and comes with dire consequences for American blacks.
-It is time to buttress claims of pride about one’s virtues with praiseworthy deeds; like acknowledging one’s past sins and making a real effort to do better in the future.
+No people can purport to be “great” who supports an idea as morally bereft as that of white supremacy, racist terrorism, and political extremism.
+This is especially salient in the world’s oldest democracy.
+Ignorance is no longer a legitimate excuse; such ignorance is too often wilful – and comes with dire consequences, not only for the actual lives of American blacks, but also for the ethical reputation of American whites.
+It is time to buttress claims about your nation’s laudable virtues with praiseworthy deeds; like genuinely acknowledging your past sins and making real efforts to do better for sake of all American citizens, regardless of creed or colour, in the future.